-Section 1.
-An employee whose work shift consisting of 8 work hours on a scheduled work day begins before 6:00 a.m. or at or after 12:00 noon will be paid a shift differential of \$1.00 per hour for all hours worked on that shift.

-Section 2.
-Any employee who works overtime on his/her work shift as described in Section 1 will receive the applicable shift differential for all overtime hours worked.
+- Section 1. a.
+An employee whose work shift consisting of 8 work hours on a scheduled work day begins before 6:00 a.m. or at or after 12:00 noon will be paid a shift differential of \$1.00 per hour for all hours worked on that shift. - b.
+Effective with the start of the first full pay period in January 2020, shift differential shall be paid as follows: - 1.
+An employee whose work shift consisting of 8.0 work hours on a scheduled work day begins at or after 8:00 p.m. and before 6:00 a.m. will be paid a shift differential of \$1.15 per hour for all such hours worked on that shift. - 2.
+An employee whose work shift consisting of 8.0 work hours on a scheduled work day begins at or after 12:00 noon and before 8:00 p.m. will be paid a shift differential of \$1.25 per hour for all such hours worked on that shift. - Section 2.
+Any employee who works overtime on his/her work shift as described in Section 1.a. or 1.b. will receive the applicable shift differential for all overtime hours worked. - Section 3.

-Section 3.
 Employees who are called in to work a shift on their scheduled day off and who work not less than a full 8 hour shift which begins before 6:00 a.m. or at or after 12:00 noon shall receive, in addition to the appropriate rate, the shift differential as set forth in Section 1 for all such hours worked.